matawalle4u/isol-test-meltano/README.md

-# Isolated Test Environment Implementation with Meltano and SnowFlake
+# Isolated Test Environment Implementation with Meltano and Snowflake

 ## Implementation details